Jamesllllllllll/credit-card-checker/README.md

 ***

 idInvalidCardCompanies() was easier to solve.
-However, I suspect there is a way to make the code more concise.
+However, I suspect there is a way to make the code more concise. (**Answer** - A switch statement!)

 ***